-where $\xi$ is a normally distributed random variable with mean zero and standard deviation $\sigma =.1$.
+Here, measurement error is introduced in the observations, $\data = \obs(\aeps, \ueps_{k})_{j} = l_{j}(\aeps\nabla \ueps_{k} \cdot \hat{n}) (1 +\xi)$, where $\xi$ is a normally distributed random variable with mean zero and standard deviation $\sigma =.1$.
 Figure \ref{fig:noisydata} contains histograms of the relative errors in the recovered parameter $m\equiv\theta \in \RR$.
 From the experiments it is clear that the two-stage procedure resulted in errors with a larger variance than the errors from direct inversion.
-This indicates that the procedure is less robust to noisy input data.
+Modifications of this procedure will be needed in order to improve robustness to noisy input data.